-MASTER OF FINE ARTS (MFA) IN STUDIO ARTS
+MASTER OF FINE ARTS (MFA) IN STUDIO ART

-(Low Residency)
+(Low Residency) Currently not accepting students.

 The MFA is a two-year 60-credit-hour degree with a summer intensive program that serves students who are motivated and want an innovative approach to graduate study through independent studio practice with a flexible structure.